Lina Attalah: Public speaker

 Attalah is a frequent public speaker and has been invited to address UNESCO's World Press Freedom Day, Storyful in Australia, the Arab Media Forum, and a host of other events.

 Online media

 Attalah is active in online social media.
-She had over 50 thousand followers on Twitter in 2022.
+She had more than 50 thousand followers on Twitter in 2022.

 Recognition

 Attalah was awarded the 2020 Knight International Journalism Award from the International Center for Journalists.
 Attalah was one of Time's 100 most influential people of 2020.